 The Romance Languages and Literatures Department at Binghamton University offers a Master of Arts (MA) degree program in French, with both thesis and non-thesis tracks available, customized to allow students to focus on cultural and literary studies, linguistics, pedagogy, and/or translation.
-Moreover, students can use their elective courses and MA exams to advance the completion of additional graduate certificates in and in .
+Moreover, students can use their elective courses and MA exams to complete additional graduate certificates in and in .
 Students are expected to have a strong background in French, as most courses have a rigorous language component.
 Elementary knowledge of a second romance language and Latin is desirable.

 - MA in French

 The program boasts expert faculty who are distinguished in their field, including scholars of linguistics, Renaissance and Medieval studies, Francophone studies and digital humanities.
 Small class sizes (ranging from 5 to 25 students) foster close student-faculty interactions and academic supervision.
 Students are encouraged to seek academic advising early to develop a suitable course of study for their interests.
 Many classes are offered in the evenings and at night to accommodate part-time, professional students.

 The department offers merit-based scholarships as well as awards of excellence to be used toward tuition.
 For further information, please email Graduate Director Dr. Ana Ros (firstname.lastname@example.org).
 Graduate students may also apply for paid assistantships through the “Languages Across the Curriculum” program.
 These assistantships are part-time, involving work with a professor (possibly in another department) to lead out-of-class discussions or activities.
 Graduate students can also apply to work for University Tutorial Services.
 For additional information on financial aid, loans, scholarships and other part-time employment opportunities on campus for graduate students, explore the Graduate School website.